rgwch/make-elexis-demodb/readme.md

 ## Preparation and run

-* create a user with full access to the demo database (or use an existing user for that), e.g `GRANT ALL ON demodb.* to elexisuser@'%' identified by 'topsecret';`
+* create a user with full access to both, the source and the destination database (or use an existing user for that), e.g `GRANT ALL ON demodb.* to elexisuser@'%' identified by 'topsecret';`
 * prepare the configuration for access to source and dest- databases in config/default.json
 * run the script with `node index.js`